dotnet/docs-maui/docs/fundamentals/single-project.md

 > [!NOTE]
 > XAML files are also stored in your .NET MAUI app project, and are automatically assigned the **MauiXaml** build action when created by project and item templates.
 However, only XAML resource dictionaries will typically be placed in the _Resources_ folder of the app project.

-When a resource file is added to a .NET MAUI app project, a corresponding entry for the resource is created in the project (.csproj) file, with the exception of CSS files.
+When a resource file is added to a .NET MAUI app project, a corresponding entry for the resource is created in the project file, with the exception of CSS files.
 The following screenshot shows a typical *Resources* folder containing child-folders for each resource type:

 :::image type="content" source="media/single-project/resources.png" alt-text="Image and font resources screenshot.":::